 Self-examination is part of the three pillars of Lent (fasting, prayer, alms giving).

 One could argue that this is a fourth pillar, but I see elements of self-examination as being a part of the other three.
-Like a physical examination, Lent calls us to a self-examination that reflects upon our need for God, our side mirrormortality, our sin and how the gospel is the only answer.
+Like a physical examination, Lent calls us to a self-examination that reflects upon our need for God, our mortality, our sin and how the gospel is the only answer.

 Romans 8:13 says, “For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeed of the body, you will live…”